All learning abroad programs must have the same academic rigor and contact hours as courses taught on campus.

-Each UofM credit awarded should equal approximately 15 hours of formal instruction time.
+1. One UofM credit awarded should equal 15 hours of formal instruction time.

 Formal instruction time is defined as:

-Informal instruction (labs or experiential learning) counts as half time and is defined as:
+2. Informal instruction (experiential learning) counts as half time and does not include formal lecture or guidance from an expert or the instructor and is defined as:

 Formal instruction hours should equal about 1/3 of the total work for the class.
 The other 2/3 should be reading, writing and/or other activities directly related to the learning of the course topic.
 “Other activities” may include self-guided activities such as museum tours, scavenger hunts related to the course topic, interviewing locals for an assignment, etc.